jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

   ([@!RFC9083, section 4.2])
 * "remarks" -- see [@!RFC9083, section 4.3]

-Here is an elided example of an X.509 resource certificate object in RDAP:
+Here is an elided example of an X.509 resource certificate object -- specifically, a BGPSec router certificate ([@!RFC8209]) where an ASN(s) holder cryptographically asserts that a router holding the corresponding private key is authorized to emit secure route advertisements on behalf of the AS(es) specified in the certificate:

 ```
 {